inayath-shaikh/mec_motif/README.md

 linux: nrnivmodl <br />
 MS windows: mknrndll <br />

-stellate_cell.ipynb contains the model and replication of a part of result obtained in Neru, A., & Assisi, C. (2019) <br />
+stellate_cells.ipynb contains the model and replication of a part of result obtained in Neru, A., & Assisi, C. (2019) <br />
 stochastic_resonance.ipynb contains exploratory analysis for stochastic resonance. <br />